Pike/a10n/design/index.md

 The implementation of a10n is in python.
 We're using kombu as low-level queue API, and rabbitmq as queue implementation.
-Redis as queue backend doesn't seem to support `requeue`, so even if we use
+Redis as queue backend doesn't seem to support `requeue`, so even if we use redis for other aspects, the queue itself should be rabbitmq.

 Configuration
 -------------

-The configuration is held in `a10n/autosettings`, a python module suitable to configure `django`.
-Local configurations go into `a10n/local.py`, an adaptation of `a10n/local.py-dist`. redis for other aspects, the queue itself should be rabbitmq.
+The configuration is held in `a10n/settings`, a python module suitable to configure `django`.
+Local configurations go into `a10n/local.py`, an adaptation of `a10n/local.py-dist`.

 <h1 id="entrypoints" class="well">Entrypoints</h1>

 The entrypoints to the queues are the version control systems.
 We're starting off with a poller on http://hg.mozilla.org/, which is ported over from master-ball.

 Hg Poller
 ---------

 The hg poller is based on `twisted` (13.0.0 at this point).
 It's feeding `hg-push` events into the `hg` queue.
-These events have the following structure:
+These events have the following
+structure:

 {% highlight json %}
 {